SinghAstra/SummaryX/Readme.md

 # SummaryX

-SummaryX is a Next.js application that provides a dashboard for managing GitHub repositories.
-It features repository details, processing logs, and user authentication via GitHub and Google.
-The application uses Prisma for database interactions and Pusher for real-time communication.
+SummaryX is a Next.js application that helps you understand public github repository by generating summary of all files.
+You can copy the summary of files into LLM and have Q&A.

 ## 🧰 Technology Stack